EA Sports NASCAR Racing: Software updates

 Global VR has made version 1.1 of the NASCAR Racing Software available in October 2007.
 This update allows up to 10 cabinets to be linked together as opposed to four with the 1.0 version of the software.
 This feature makes the game more like the Daytona USA arcade game.

 In early 2009 the version 1.5 track and team update was launched.
 Changes include the addition of Atlanta Motor Speedway and Watkins Glen International, updated teams and drivers and car sponsors as well as NASCAR's "Car of Tomorrow", and removes the songs from NASCAR 2005 in favor of a generic, non-licensed soundtrack.

 NASCAR Team Racing

 In 2010, Global VR released a sequel to EA Sports NASCAR Racing called NASCAR Team Racing.
-In Team Racing, the driver rosters have been updated, but drivers like Jeff Gordon were excluded from the game.
+In Team Racing, the driver rosters have been updated, but drivers like Jeff Gordon and Jimmie Johnson were excluded from the game.
 Team Racing also featured the introduction of Texas Motor Speedway and Michigan International Speedway, as well as the fantasy track Crag Canyon.